Have you got a young aspiring tennis player looking to take the next stage in their tennis journey?

 It is all about hitting.
 Getting the players hitting repetitively for long periods of time is essential.
 It ranges from feeding drills, consistency, 2 on 1’s, repetition, getting the heart rate up, match play situations & more.

-Practice what you have learnt from your Private
+2. Practice what you have learned from your Private Lessons

-Squads allow you to implement the technique you have learnt with your private coach into practice.
+Squads allow you to implement the technique you have learned with your private coach into practice.
 Because squads are all about hitting, there is no better time to practice what you are working on.
-This will get you ready quicker for when you play competition/tournaments.
+This will help you get ready for when you play competitions/tournaments.

 All squads will have competition involved.
 Competing is healthy.
 Having our players enjoy competing but also love the game of tennis is a necessity.
 Tennis is a game that will have a winner & loser.
 If you compete and have 100% effort then you’ve already won.

-Tennis is an individual sport, however, if you join a squad you can make lots of friend’s.
-Its a great way to meet new people with the same interests as you, also to create a network of kids you can hit with when you want too.
-Its also a great way to practice with your team mates from competition.
+Tennis is an individual sport, however, if you join a squad you can make lots of friends.
+It’s a great way to meet new people with the same interests as you, also to create a network of kids you can hit with when you want too.
+It’s also a great way to practice with your teammates from the competition.

-The Early stages of a player’s development are crucial, all squads will have a blend of the themes above, it’s about finding what your player needs most right now.
-To see what squads are available at your local Vida Club Click Here
+The Early Stages of a player’s development are crucial, all squads will have a blend of the themes above, it’s about finding what the individual needs most right now.